 Boldly-patterned wallpapers have been on the rise for a couple of years now, with maximalist sensibilities prompting a more eclectic approach to pattern, but 2023 is the year for textured wallpapers!

 This, one of the latest interior design trends, brings with it a move towards surrealistic and fantastical patterns, combining to create a sense of profound luxury and ultimate self-expression.
 2023 will also continue to see the popularity of botanical-inspired wallpaper and wallhangings.

 Get inspired to incorporate wallpaper into your home with our best wallpaper tips.

 9. Dark Fixtures in Bathrooms

 Silver faucets and fixtures have been the staple in bathrooms for previous years, but this emerging on-trend look takes a different approach.

 Dark fixtures in the bathroom, especially matt black, contrast wonderfully against bright bathrooms, giving a sense of depth in a sometimes underutilised space in terms of design.
-This trend provides a sophisticated look and can be embraced for bathroom taps, handles and light fixtures.
+This trend provides a sophisticated look and can be embraced for bathroom lights, taps and handles.

 10. Upcycling Furniture & Shopping Mindfully